ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-limits.md

 }
 ```

-However at the time of writing, this is not the case and developers will have to manually vectorize such code for performance.
+This will be in gcc 14 and require a new glibc as well (2.39).
+Until these are released, if you are using a released compiler as part of a distribution (gcc 13.2 at the time of writing), you will have to manually vectorize such code for performance.

 We will expand on autovectorization of conditionals in the next section.